ishiikurisu/Lab/notes/e-prime.md

 - [ ] Discover how to choose between two procedures and how to log its data.

+- [ ] Try to call an image with a negative offset delay.

 - [ ] Regarding the license key issue, we might try [this](http://www.pstnet.com/support/kb.asp?TopicID=5539).
+  - It requires us to try something that depends on the owner of the software.
+Let's try to talk to her later?

+### Small lessons ###

+It is better to change directly the value of an property instead of relying on the contexts attributes.

+Whenever you change the filename of an ImageDisplay, you have to the method ImageDisplay.Load